ct610/ct610/README.md

 - ⚡ Fun fact: ...
 -->
 # fun fact: i've been struggling to get my actual react code to run instead of the readme for like 2 hours lmao

+### ignore my vercel project for now, still working on it